Skip to main content

 • June 22, 2019

 Provera (medroxyprogesterone) for Amenorrhea "This is the best medication to induce periods.
-I did not Menstruate from last two and a half month because of some hormonal problems so I went to see my gyenecologist and she prescribed me this medication (provera 10mg) for 10 days.
-I got my periods after 3 days discontinuing the pills.
-I even missed one pill still I got my period. "
+I did not menstruate for the last two and a half months because of some hormonal problems, so I went to see my gynecologist, and she prescribed me this medication (Provera 10mg) for 10 days.
+I got my period after 3 days of discontinuing the pills.
+I even missed one pill, still I got my period."

 10 / 10